South Sulawesi campaign of 1946–1947: The "Westerling Method"

-Controversy over death toll and myth formation
+Death toll

 The Republican government claimed that Westerling was responsible for tens of thousands of deaths.
 Initially they had estimated the number of victims at 15,000, but later stated it was 40,000.
-A monument with the name Monumen Korban 40.000 Jiwa was erected in the city of Makassar to commemorate the victims of the campaign.
+A monument with the name Monumen Korban 40,000 Jiwa was erected in the city of Makassar to commemorate the victims of the campaign.
 Dutch historian Jaap de Moor blames the inflation of the death toll on the fact that Republican government used it as propaganda to draw attention from the world to their diplomatic and armed struggle against the Dutch.
 Mohammed Natzir of the Indonesian Historical Commission of the Armed Forces also calls the figure of 40,000 deaths fiction and a propaganda measure of the Republican government against the Dutch occupation of that time.

 In his book De Zuid-Celebes Affaire: Kapitein Westerling en de standrechtelijke executies Dutch historian Willem IJzereef estimates that the actions of the DST cost about 1,500 Indonesian lives.
 About 400 of them were executed during actions led by Westerling himself, while the remaining 1,100 were killed during actions of his second in command.
 Another 1,500 deaths could be added by actions of other KNIL units.
 Approximately 900 Indonesians were killed by pro-Dutch police units and members of the village guards.
 IJzereef believes that Indonesian resistance caused around 1,500 victims.